LoganRossUS/OpenGSLB/docs/roadmap/future_ideas.md

 1. **Problem**: What problem does this solve?
 2. **Users**: Who benefits from this feature?
-3. **Complexity**: How difficult is implementation?
+3. **Mode Compatibility**: Does it work in both standalone and cluster mode?
-4. **Dependencies**: Does it require external systems?
+4. **Distributed Design**: How does it leverage gossip/Raft?
-5. **Alignment**: Does it fit the "self-hosted, no vendor lock-in" philosophy?
+5. **Alignment**: Does it fit the "predictive + reactive" philosophy?

-Ideas that align with OpenGSLB's core values (self-hosted, simple deployment, enterprise-grade, no external dependencies for basic functionality) are most likely to be prioritized.
+Ideas that leverage the distributed architecture and align with OpenGSLB's dual-perspective health model are most likely to be prioritized.

 ---